addradio/specs/out/specification/chapter_4.md

 Both API and administration interface are mounted in the virtual directory `/admin` on the server.
 The administration interface is for administrator interaction only.
 It's pages are not machine readable.
 For machine readable access the API is used.

-The API defines serveral endpoints.
+The API defines several endpoints.
 Each endpoint provides access to a specific aspect of the server.
 Most endpoints return data as XML.
 Some endpoints may also return plain text.
 Most endpoints require data.
 Those data can be provided by the client as GET or POST parameters.
 POST must not be used if a server if a server does not post POST in the `Allow:`-header for that resource.

 > **Tip**
 >